Freeterrors

 Following the war, the Oddokyne Doctrine? put Oddokyne Aritemytte? on the throne of an Ambrosian puppet state.
 The Lodoklymyhnes fled into Zolos Rim territory, and due to this the Zolos Rim and Ambrosian puppet state were both monitored intensely.
 After the ensuing Ambrosian Implosion? in 14,006, all Freedomwrath attention turned back to the Zolos, where the Freeterrors tried to restore order diplomatically, or at least through minimal losses.
 However these efforts were to no avail, and not only had the Lodoklymyhnes survived, hidden off somewhere, they had also irreversibly damaged the Zolos Rim, such that Freeterror efforts never resumed in the area until the First Corpse War.

-Returning to the Freeterror-Cymos Restoration Program, they found that much of their work had came undone in their absence, and this greatly angered Sarzaroth, who took up much more militant means against the Cymos to induce their unification.
+Returning to the Freeterror-Cymos Restoration Program, they found that much of their work had come undone in their absence, and this greatly angered Sarzaroth, who took up much more militant means against the Cymos to induce their unification.
 So militant in fact, that Serkos passive aggressively recommended he tone down his methods, threatening demotion.
 Despite this, Sarzaroth's methods seemed to work, as in 14,022, very shortly after Ambrosian affairs had closed, the Freeterror-Cymos Program closed, having largely ended the Cymon Petty War?.
 The Cymos would further this progress with the formation of the Cymon Auctorate? in 14,230.

 Rife War